QuickFastly/NR-wiki/docs/Nova-Regna/Characters/Incarnations & Gods/Haida.md

   </table>
 </div>

-Haida is a [[Mouse|Mouse spirit]] and one of the five mortal [[Incarnations]].
-She is loyal to [[Freya]] and the [[Risky Witches]], and participated in [[The Big Event]].
+Haida is a [Mouse spirit](../../World/Inhabitants/Mouse) and one of the five mortal [Incarnations](../../World/Concepts/Incarnations).
+She is loyal to [Freya](./Freya) and the [Risky Witches](../../World/Organizations/Risky%20Witches), and participated in [The Big Event](../../World/History%20&%20Events/The%20Big%20Event).

 ## Summary

 As a mortal incarnation, Haida has been several people throughout history.
-Every incarnation of Haida shares a number of constant traits, including naturally gray hair from birth, distinctly mouse-like feet and claws, innate knowledge of the location of [[The Absolute Library]], and a freakishly exceptional ability to learn new things.
-They utilize both [[Alignment]] and [[Attunement]] to project their senses long distances, communicate telepathically, and create grand illusions.
+Every incarnation of Haida shares a number of constant traits, including naturally gray hair from birth, distinctly mouse-like feet and claws, innate knowledge of the location of [The Absolute Library](../../World/Places/The%20Absolute%20Library), and a freakishly exceptional ability to learn new things.
+They utilize both [Alignment](../../World/Concepts/Alignment) and [Attunement](../../World/Concepts/Attunement) to project their senses long distances, communicate telepathically, and create grand illusions.
 Unlike the other incarnations, Haida often takes an active role in society by acting as a teacher and mentor to mouse children, and offering advice to young people in need while in disguise, making her legend uniquely prevalent in living memory.

 Aside from this summary, the rest of this page applies only to the current incarnation of Haida.